dnoegel/pdo-inspector/Readme.md

 The last parameter will decide, if all findings are saved to the `problem` document or if the script should try to separate "issues" and "problems".
 "Issues" are findings, that only consist of scalar values, which could still be an SQL injection, so this is by no means a "all-clear" - just a "check the problems first".

-# Known issues
-There are things like "virtual prepare statement" where some handlers will take care of putting the variables into the right place of the query.
-In the connection those queries will look like possible SQL injections - but I'd say that is a bit by design and using prepared statements on the database should always be prefered over software prepared statements.

 # Reading the "problem" file
 Each problem file provides the following info: